WarrenDavidAnderson/genomicsRpackage/primaryTranscriptAnnotation/README.md

 ## Documentation

-See the vignette user manual:
+See the vignette and user manual:
 primaryTranscriptAnnotation-vignette.pdf
 primaryTranscriptAnnotation-manual.pdf